-Energy intensity, i.e. total primary energy consumption per domestic product unit (per purchase power parity) was on the level of the countries in the region, but it was 1.85 times higher than the European average.
+Energy intensity, i.e. total primary energy consumption per domestic product unit (per purchase power parity) was on the level of the countries in the region, but it was 1.49 times higher than the European average.
 Greater energy intensity is partly a consequence of inevitable technical losses in the process of transformation of lignite into electricity (two thirds of electricity is produced from lignite).
 However, it is primarily due to irrationality, i.e. low efficiency in consumption in households, industry, due to low rate of capacity use and old technology, as well as in other sectors.
-Primary gas consumption per capita amounts to around 39% of the EU and therefore, this sector has a high growth potential.
+Primary gas consumption per capita amounts to around 36% of the EU and therefore, this sector has a high growth potential.

 An important difference in the final energy consumption structure in comparison to the European Union lies in the high consumption share in households in Serbia and higher energy consumption share in transport in the EU (Figure 1-2).
-In addition, one should bear in mind that industrial consumption in Serbia is much lower than in the end of 80s.

-Figure 1-2: Final consumption structure (without non-energy consumption) in 2017
+Figure 1-2: Final consumption structure (without non-energy consumption) in 2019

-2. ELECTRICITY AND NATURAL GAS MARKET IN 2019
+2. ELECTRICITY AND NATURAL GAS MARKET IN 2020